reroop/postgresql-and-mongodb-db-application/README.md

 functional and non-functional requirements of the application, and the user interface of the application are the same in all the cases.
 However, different database management systems (DBMSs) and physical database design solutions are used.
-Databases are created in one SQL DBMS (PostgreSQL) and in one document-based NoSQL DBMS (MongoDB).
+Databases are created in one SQL DBMS (PostgreSQL ver 14) and in one document-based NoSQL DBMS (MongoDB ver 5).

 The main differences in the designs are the usage of embedded (nested; hierarchical) and referenced (non-hierarchical) JSON documents, which also affects the data validation in